tdt/docs/app/controllers/docs/4.1/input_usage.md

     $ php artisan input:execute foo/bar

 Every configured step of the job (extraction, mapping and loading) will provide output to the console, so if you might want to consider piping the execution of the command to a log file.
+Note that all commands that are run by artisan have a similar interface, use --help for example on any command and you'll get the description of the command accompanied by a list of available options and arguments.

+<a id='manage' class='anchor'></a>
+## Exporting and importing jobs

+Often when a datatank is running in a stable environment, changes and test cases will be deployed in a different environment and when proven viable transported to the production environment.
+This can be done by a few simple commands we have provided:

+    $ php artisan input:export

+This command will export every job definition to a JSON file, the default path of this file can be found by using the --help option on the command:

+    $ php artisan input:export --help

+This json file can then be used to import all of the exported job definitions into the datatank:

+    $ php artisan input:import

+Note that both of the commands can take some options and arguments such as passing along a custom file name to write the export to.

 <a id='overview' class='anchor'></a>
 ## Overview